PARIS21 2020 Board Meeting

 Date: 7-8 April 2020

-During day two, PARIS21 Board Members will have the opportunity to explore these and other issues more closely.
+The PARIS21 Virtual Board Meeting is taking place on 07 April from 14:00-15:30 CET.
+During the meeting, PARIS21 Board Members will have the opportunity to explore the latest evolutions of data and statistics in the context of the ‘Decade of Delivery’ of the Sustainable Development Goals.
 The closed session will also focus on administrative and institutional issues related to the partnership.
 The meeting will provide an opportunity to reflect on PARIS21’s work over the previous year, as well as setting the strategic direction for the future.
 It also aims to facilitate consultation and cooperation among PARIS21 Members, and highlight the work being done by member countries and institutional partners.